-POOR HEAT OUTPUT: A stove can heat a typical room of about 12m volume for each kW of output, so a 5kW model can heat up to (12 x 5) 63m3, a room of about 5m square.
-The actual size attempt to heat a larger room will result in excessive fuel consumption and damaging overheating.
+POOR HEAT OUTPUT: A stove can heat a typical room of about 12m3 volume for each kW of output, so a 5kW model can heat up to (12 x 5) 63m3, a room of about 5m square.
+The actual size depends on the insulation and air-change ratio of the room.
+To attempt to heat a larger room will result in excessive fuel consumption and damaging overheating.

 LACK OF CONTROLLABILITY Wood and some other fuels may burn excessively until the gases in them have been used up.
 You can reduce this effect by making sure that the fire is set to 'low' for a while before refuelling and checking that the door seals fully.
-For fuel you put on, as well as by using the controls.

-DIFFICULTY BURNING FOR EXTENDED PERIODS If the fire goes out with fuel still in the firebox, then this is probably because little more.
-Check that the door seals are sound and that there are no cracks or gaps anywhere in the flue.
+DIFFICULTY BURNING FOR EXTENDED PERIODS If the fire

+little more.
+Check that the door seals are sound and that there are as possible, facing into the usual wind direction. no cracks or gaps anywhere in the flue.
 For longest burning, we recommend hard fuels such as anthracite.
-Burn times will be much shorter when the 'smoke stop' is fitted.

 THE DOOR CATCH may need adjusting as the rope seal 'beds down'.
-Simply loosen the screw at the end of the shaft and move the tapered pin as shown.
+Simply loosen the screw at the end of the shaft and move ' the tapered pin as shown.
 Retighten the screw.